Prendus/assessml/README.md

 );
 ```

 String variables corresponding to inputs are available in the answer code.
-Each variable represents the string entered by the user into the input, and has a name that starts with `input` and ends with a number corresponding to the order of the input in the question text.
+Each variable represents the string entered by the user into the input, and has a name that starts with `input` and ends with a number corresponding to the order of the input relative to other inputs in the question text.
 The first variable will be `input1`, the second will be `input2`, etc.

 #### Drag and Drop